Automatic (output .json triggers a prompt)

 }

-Detects personally identifiable information.
-Separated from SecretsAgent by design — PII requires different handling than technical credentials.
+Detects personally identifiable information, separated from SecretsAgent by design — PII requires different handling than technical credentials.
+Patterns are organised by geographic area.

 Detected types: